Friction: Kinetic friction

 Kinetic friction, also known as dynamic friction or sliding friction, occurs when two objects are moving relative to each other and rub together (like a sled on the ground).
 The coefficient of kinetic friction is typically denoted as μk, and is usually less than the coefficient of static friction for the same materials.
 However, Richard Feynman comments that "with dry metals it is very hard to show any difference."

 The friction force between two surfaces after sliding begins is the product of the coefficient of kinetic friction and the normal force: $F_{k} = \mu_\mathrm{k} F_{n}$.
 This is responsible for the Coulomb damping of an oscillating or vibrating system.

 New models are beginning to show how kinetic friction can be greater than static friction.
-Kinetic friction is now understood, in many cases, to be primarily caused by chemical bonding between the surfaces, rather than interlocking asperities; however, in many other cases roughness effects are dominant, for example in rubber to road friction.
+In many other cases roughness effects are dominant, for example in rubber to road friction.
 Surface roughness and contact area affect kinetic friction for micro- and nano-scale objects where surface area forces dominate inertial forces.

-The origin of kinetic friction at nanoscale can be explained by thermodynamics.
-Upon sliding, new surface forms at the back of a sliding true contact, and existing surface disappears at the front of it.
+The origin of kinetic friction at nanoscale can be rationalized by an energy model.
+During sliding, a new surface forms at the back of a sliding true contact, and existing surface disappears at the front of it.
 Since all surfaces involve the thermodynamic surface energy, work must be spent in creating the new surface, and energy is released as heat in removing the surface.
 Thus, a force is required to move the back of the contact, and frictional heat is released at the front.